us4useu/arrus-toolkit/_sources/content/examples/index.rst.txt

 GUI4us examples for the color/power doppler presentation are available in the ``examples/linear_array/color_doppler``.

+There are parameter controls on the left and 2 subfigures on the right visible in the GUI.
+Color and power doppler are displayed on the left and right subfigure respectively.
+The following parameters are available for modification in the GUI, for both subfigures separately:
+- color_dr_max: maximal value of color doppler displayed [radians],
+- color_dr_min; minimal value of color doppler displayed [radians],
+- power_dr_max: maximal value of power doppler displayed [dB],
+- power_dr_min; minimal value of power doppler displayed [dB], Additionally the transmit pulse amplitude can be set in 'voltage' control, and time gain compensation (TGC) can be modified manually.

 Please refer to ARRUS Toolkit documentation for more information about how to configure TX/RX sequences and data processing.
 Requirements: